fryguybob/STM-Commentary/GHCSTMNotes.md

 The bookkeeping for invariants is in each `TRec`s `invariants_to_check` queue and the `StgAtomicallyFrame`s `next_invariant_to_check` field.
-Each invariant is in a `StgAtomicInvariant` structure that includes the `STM` action, the `TRec` where it was last executed, and a lock (TODO: why a lock?).
+Each invariant is in a `StgAtomicInvariant` structure that includes the `STM` action, the `TRec` where it was last executed, and a lock.
 This is added to the current `TRec`s queue when `check#` is executed.

 When a transaction completes, execution will reach the `stg_atomically_frame` and the `TRec`s `enclosing_trec` will be `NO_TREC` (a nested transaction would have a `stg_catch_retry_frame` before the `stg_atomically_frame` to handle cases of non-empty `enclosing_trec`).
-The frame will then check the invariants by collecting the invariants it needs to check with `stmGetInvariantsToCheck`, dequeuing each, executing, and when (or if) we get back to the frame aborting the invariant action (if it failed, we would not get here due to an exception, if it succeeds we do not want its effects).
-Once all the invariants have been checked, the frame will be attempt to commit.
+The frame will then check the invariants by collecting the invariants it needs to check with `stmGetInvariantsToCheck`, dequeuing each, executing, and when (or if) we get back to the frame, aborting the invariant action.
+If the invariant failed to hold, we would not get here due to an exception and if it succeeds we do not want its effects.
+Once all the invariants have been checked, the frame will to commit.

 TODO: Explain how `stmGetInvariantsToCheck` works.